METEO 3 Lesson 7 Images

 Text description of the cold conveyor belt image.

 The image depicts a weather map showing parts of the northeastern United States with weather fronts overlaid.
-A blue cold front line, marked with triangles, extends southward along the East Coast and curves westward.
+A blue cold front, marked with triangles, extends southward along the East Coast and curves slightly westward.
 A red warm front line, marked with semicircles, is visible above, arching eastward.
-A stationary front is depicted as alternating red and blue along part of its length.
+An occluded front, in purple, connects the area of low pressure with the warm and cold fronts.
 The background shows satellite imagery of clouds covering the region.
-Large, light blue arrows sweep across the map, illustrating wind flow patterns from southwest to northeast.
+Large, light blue arrows sweep across the northern side of the image, wrapping around the low, indicating the movement of air along the cold conveyor belt.

 infrared satellite image